t4d-gmbh/Weekend-Out/README.md

 _Hints:_

   - The "Insights" tab in your `Weekend-Out` Repository has a `Network` view (Note: Only accessible in `public` Repositories).
-    The `Network` view depicts a chronologically order graph with all commits.
+    The `Network` view depicts a chronologically ordered graph with all commits.

     _Alternatively:_ If you prefer not to make your `Weekend-Out` repository public, you can view the "Network" in your command line: